magao-x/handbook/handling/telescope_install.rst

    telescope leaving room for lifting the instrument into place.

--  Align the legs in X (parallel to the guider ring) so that only a push in Y (towards the telescope) is needed
+-  Align the legs in X (parallel to the guider ring) so that only a push in Y (towards the telescope) is needed (best effort)

--  Set the alignment pin system on the legs for receiving the instrument, and ensure that the pads are centered on the legs.
+-  Set the alignment pin system on the legs for receiving the instrument, and ensure that the platters are centered on the legs.

 -  Attach the load spreader using the wire harnesses as above